Matt Vierling Player Props: Tigers vs. White Sox

-The Detroit Tigers, including Matt Vierling (.308 batting average in his past 10 games), battle starting pitcher Jesse Scholtens and the Chicago White Sox at Comerica Park, Saturday at 1:10 PM ET.
+The Detroit Tigers, including Matt Vierling and his .500 slugging percentage in past 10 games, including two extra-base hits but no home run), battle starter Dylan Cease and the Chicago White Sox at Comerica Park, Sunday at 1:40 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the White Sox.
+In his most recent game he had a hitless showing (0-for-1) against the White Sox.

 Matt Vierling Game Info & Props vs. the White Sox